chef/automate/STATIC_ANALYSIS.md

 * semgrep -- runs differential scan (same as is done in open PRs)
 * semgrep-all -- runs full scan but filters out inconsequential (legacy) issues (same as nightly scan)
 * semgrep-legacy -- same as `semgrep-all` but reveals legacy issues, too

+Before you can use the above targets, though, you need to define `SEMGREP_TOKEN` and `SEMGREP_ID` environment variables; the values for these come from the `id` and `token` defined here in [Vault](https://vault.es.chef.co/ui/vault/secrets/secret/show/semgrep?namespace=releng).

 * semgrep-test/`<ruleset-name>` -- useful for trying out new rulesets

-Just a note on using the last one.
-Say you wanted to add a new ruleset to our suite, e.g. [r2c-bug-scan](https://semgrep.dev/p/r2c-bug-scan).
+For this last one, say you want to add a new ruleset to our suite, e.g. [r2c-bug-scan](https://semgrep.dev/p/r2c-bug-scan).
 (This one is already added now.)
 Before adding it to CI, it is a good idea to do a trial run and see how voluminous the findings are.
 Do this locally with `make semgrep-test/rc2-bug-scan` on the command-line.